Functional Programming (H) - Examinable

 Yes, it is a valid expression

-50. What is the effect of the following fold?
+50. What is the result of the following computation?

 Submit Quiz